Does Entity Abstraction Help Generative Transformers Reason?: Introduction

 Transformer language models (TLMs; \citealt{vaswani2017attention-iayneed}) have enabled rapid progress in natural language processing (NLP).
 When pre-trained on large corpora (such as the web) to predict the next tokens or a set of masked tokens from an input sequence, TLMs can capture linguistic knowledge \citep{peters2018dissecting-w2v, goldberg2019bert-syntactic, tenney2019learn-what-from-context}, and yield state-of-the-art performance on many NLP tasks with little to no task supervision \citep{devlin2018bert, radford2018gpt, radford2019gpt2, brown2020gpt3}.
 However, it is not clear if these models can capture higher level knowledge such as reasoning skills that can be re-used in arbitrary contexts, and in ways that leverage the compositionality of those skills \citep{lake2017scan, livska2018memorize-or-generalize}, something logical reasoners can do relatively well on a smaller scale \citep{de2007problog, fierens2015problog2}.
 Simple compositional tasks such as SCAN \citep{lake2017scan}, CLUTRR \citep{sinha2019clutrr}, and ProofWritter \citep{clark2020transformersreason,tafjord2020proofwriter} can help diagnose the compositional generalization behavior of language models.
 Recent work on some of these datasets showed that TLMs still struggle to learn reasoning strategies that can be re-used in out-of training distribution settings \citep{lake2017scan,gontier2020SGinPG}.

+Humans do abstraction to simplify reasoning and become very efficient.
+This is particularly true in mathematics when manipulating variables instead of numbers.
+Manipulating abstract concepts allows humans to generalize knowledge across domains.
 If we look at how logical reasoners operate, we find that they have an important abstraction component (going from grounded entities to higher level concepts) before logical reasoning can start \citep{de2007problog}.
 Going from an original text sequence to its higher-order meaning is an important part of the NLP pipeline (part of it being entity type tagging).
 Similarly in mathematics, the introduction of generic variables allows to progress in a logical reasoning process without keeping track of every (grounded) atomic entity.
 Overall, this idea that we call abstraction, seems to be an important part of logical reasoning.
 Recent work suggests that incorporating external knowledge about grounded entities could improve language models' abilities to reason and generalize \citep{ji2017dynamic-entity, zhang2019ernie, moosavi2020predicate-argument-augment, rosset2020kalm}.
 However the empirical effect of incorporating generic entity types remains unclear, especially with recent studies suggesting that pre-trained models already encode some of that linguistic knowledge in their parameters \citep{hewitt2019structuralprobe, liu2019linguisticknowledge, clark2019whatdoesBERTlookat, tenney2019bertrediscoversNLP}.
 In this work, we study the effect of explicitly providing entity type abstraction \textit{in addition to} the original input to pre-trained Transformers.